fmoessbauer/dash/doc/CI/index.md

 #### Debugging
 CircleCI supports direct debugging inside the CI container / VM.
 Therfor click on the `Debug via SSH` button on a running build and ssh into the desired container.
 As we use Docker inside CircleCI to run our tests, all pathes printed in the CI output refer to internal pathes inside the Docker container.

+!!! note "Note:"
-!!!
-Note Attaching to a running container is problematic, as the containers are not run in interactive mode.
+    Attaching to a running container is problematic, as the containers are not run in interactive mode.
 Hence your terminal might hang.

 The best way to debug is to spin up a interactive container using the corresponding environment.
 For example, if a problem occured in env `openmpi2` use the following command to start the container.
 As the current working directory is mounted to `/opt/dash`, run the command inside the DASH repository folder.